Microbusiness Data Hub

 To learn more about the research and methodology behind our survey data, visit the FAQ’s here.

-NEW: U.S. Microbusiness Industry and Commerce
+U.S. Microbusiness Industry and Commerce

 Our new Industry and Commerce dataset provides insight into the online commercial activity trends of microbusinesses at multiple geographic designations, including city, CBSA, county, and state.